HPI-Information-Systems/Mondrian/README.md

 # Detecting Multiregion Templates with Mondrian
-Code repository associated with the paper "Detecting Layout Templates in Complex Multiregion Files" submitted to Volume 15 of PVLDB.
+Code repository of the Mondrian project, developed at the Information Systems Group of the Hasso Plattner Institute.

 ## Setup